IcedCoffeeDrinker/SaaS_Insight_Engine/doc/render_deployment.md

 - `OPENAI_API_KEY` - Your OpenAI API key
 - `DATAFORSEO_USERNAME` - Your DataForSEO username
 - `DATAFORSEO_PASSWORD` - Your DataForSEO password

-- `FRONTEND_URL` - URL of your frontend service (e.g., https://saas-insight-frontend.onrender.com)
+The `FRONTEND_URL` will be automatically set to your frontend service's URL.

 #### For the frontend service (saas-insight-frontend):

-The frontend service should have these environment variables:

-- `REACT_APP_API_URL` - URL of your backend service (e.g., https://saas-insight-api.onrender.com)
 - `REACT_APP_STRIPE_PUBLISHABLE_KEY` - Your Stripe publishable key

+The `REACT_APP_API_URL` will be automatically set to your backend service's URL.

 ### 3. Deploy Your Services